top of page

 About me

-Weaving the narratives from myths and legends together with historical images that accompany them, I interrogate how we express and influence cultural attitudes about contemporary women and other marginalised figures and how this effects gender politics.
-Identity and body image are core influences in my work and how women are impacted by societal Gatekeeping, where individuals or communities are excluded from, or policed by, the broader community to which they belong, and are impeded from participating in discussion, from entering a space they would otherwise be entitled to, or from claiming and expressing their own identity.
+Weaving the narratives from myths and legends together with historical art references, I interrogate how society expresses and influences cultural attitudes about contemporary women and marginalised figures.
+I highlight how women are impacted by societal gatekeeping and excluded from, or policed, by the broader community to which they belong, or from claiming and expressing their own identity.

 • Facebook